 Every post on your website should come under a category, but not all posts may need tags.
 Tags are only used to interlink related posts, so if you have a post that is not related to any other, it probably doesn’t need a tag.

-For example, on this blog we have a category of social media news and within that category, we have tags for Facebook, Twitter, Google+, LinkedIn, Instagram and YouTube.
-Although we may occasionally write articles that talk about other types of social networks, we know that we write about these 6 networks a lot more often and therefore these are worth having their own tags.
+For example, if you had a category of social media news you may also have tags for Facebook, Twitter, LinkedIn, Instagram and YouTube within that category.
+Although you may occasionally write articles that talk about other types of social networks, you may find yourself writing about these 6 networks a lot more often and therefore these are worth having their own tags.

 This means if someone was only interested in reading articles that talk about Facebook, for example, the Facebook tag page would allow them to drill down to find that type of content quickly and easily.